denisvasilik/wasm-fpga-interconnect/README.md

-# wasm-fpga-interconnect
+# WebAssembly FPGA Interconnect

-WebAssembly FPGA Interconnect
+A [Wishbone](https://opencores.org/cdn/downloads/wbspec_b4.pdf) bus that is used for inter-IP communication.